kartikgiri92/low-level-design/role-based-access-control/rbac.md

 Seeing this problem from LLD pov, we have to use in-memory stores.
 There are many ways to approach this.
 Below is my take and implementation for rbac.
 I created classes for the permissions instead of storing them as strings.
 A user class has a set of roles, a role has a set of permissions.
 This way users are assigned with the permission.
 For storage, I have a global map, which contains the current permission, user and the roles.
 For testing, I created a sample-input file which can have the required cases/scenarios.

+## How to RUN

+- `g++ -std=c++11 ./c++/main.cpp  -o ./c++/main && ./c++/main ./sample_input/input_large.txt`
+- `python3 ./python/main.py ./sample_input/input_large.txt`

+## UPDATE

+Added C++ implementation.
+Reasons?

+- It was fun.
+- Refreshed my C++ syntax.
+- Out of my primary skills, C++ seemed most relevant to the Design Principles I studied.

+Additionaly, Created a script and generated 2 mil-line test-case file.
+Both the programs ( Python and C++ ) pretty much ran in same time so nothing interesting there.
+Maybe 100 mil test-case might create the expected results(C++ >> python)?

+Also this was the first time I tried using an AI assistant.
+It helps in reducing coding time but I found myself not confident over AIs answer and going over stack-overflow to confirm.
+Maybe with time, this will change.

 ![LLD diagram for RBAC System](./rbac.png)